 On February 15, 2007, the Company sold the long-term leasehold interest in 5 Times Square in New York City and related credits, for approximately \$1.28 billion in cash.
 5 Times Square is a fully-leased Class A office tower that contains approximately 1,101,779 net rentable square feet.
-Net cash proceeds totaled approximately \$1.23 billion, resulting in a gain on sale of approximately \$736.2 million.
+Net cash proceeds totaled approximately \$1.23 billion, resulting in a gain on sale of approximately \$603.9 million (net of minority interest share of approximately \$109.7 million).
 In conjunction with the sale, the Company has agreed to provide to the buyer monthly revenue support from the closing date until December 31, 2008.
 The aggregate amount of the revenue support payments will be approximately \$1.6 million and has been recorded as a purchase price adjustment and included in Other Liabilities within the Company's Consolidated Balance Sheets.
 As part of the transaction, the buyer has agreed to engage the Company as the property manager for 5 Times Square for a five-year term.
 Either party will have the right to terminate this relationship at any time after four years upon giving the other party six (6) months advance notice.
 If not terminated, the agreement will automatically renew for successive one-year terms unless terminated by either party upon ninety (90) days advance notice.
 The Company will recognize management fees on a fair value basis over the term of the agreement.
 As a result, the recognized gain on sale of the property has been reduced by approximately \$4.7 million, representing the difference between the management fees to be received by the Company and the fair value of the management fees.
-Such amount has been deferred and recorded in Other Liabilities in the Company's Consolidated Balance Sheets and will be recognized as management services revenue over the term of the management.
-Due to the Company's consolidated Balance Sheets and will be recognized as management services revenue over the term of the management agreement.
-Due to the Company's consolidated Balance Sheets and will be recognized as management services revenue over the term of the management agreement.
-Due
+Such amount has been deferred and recorded in Other Liabilities in the Company's Consolidated Balance Sheets and will be recognized as management services revenue over the term of the management agreement.
+Due to the Company's continuing involvement through an agreement with the buyer to manage the property for a fee after the sale and the financial obligations discussed above, this property has not been categorized as dis

 On March 23, 2007, the Company sold the Long Wharf Marriott, a 402-room hotel located in Boston, Massachusetts, for approximately \$231.0 million.
-Net cash proceeds totaled approximately \$225.6 million, resulting in a gain on sale of approximately \$194.3 million.
-This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations (See Note 12).
+Net cash proceeds totaled approximately \$225.6 million, resulting in a gain on sale of approximately \$161.8 million (net of minority interest share of approximately \$29.0 million).
+This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations (See Note 11).
 The sale of this property was effected as part of a "like-kind exchange" under Section 1031 of the Internal Revenue Code.

-During the three months ended March 31, 2007, the Company signed a new qualifying lease for approximately 22,000 net rentable square feet of its remaining 47,659 net rentable square foot master lease obligation related to the 2006 sale of 280 Park Avenue resulting in the recognition of approximately \$18.0 million as additional gain on sale of real estate.
+During the three months ended March 31, 2007, the Company signed a new qualifying lease for approximately 22,000 net rentable square feet of its remaining 47,659 net rentable square foot master lease obligation related to the 2006 sale of 280 Park Avenue resulting in the recognition of approximately \$15.3 million (net of minority interest share of approximately \$2.7 million) as additional gain on sale of real estate.
 The Company had deferred approximately \$67.3 million of the gain on sale of 280 Park Avenue, which amount represented the maximum obligation under the master lease.
 As of March 31, 2007, the remaining master lease obligation totaled approximately \$27.4 million.